codepath/android_guides/Video-and-Audio-Playback-and-Recording.md

 You can record audio using the [MediaRecorder APIs](http://developer.android.com/reference/android/media/MediaRecorder.html) if supported by the device hardware.

 First, let's add the correct permissions to our `AndroidManifest.xml` (**Note:** The permissions model has changed starting in Marshmallow.
-If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device / emulator, you'll need to follow this guide on implementing [runtime permissions](http://guides.codepath.com/android/Understanding-App-Permissions#runtime-permissions) in order to get these permissions):
+If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device / emulator, you'll need to follow this guide on implementing [[runtime permissions|Understanding-App-Permissions#runtime-permissions]] in order to get these permissions):

 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />